GuideNepalInvestingNEPSESIPFDYoung Investor

 Three accounts, mirroring the three vehicles:

 • Mutual Fund — investment account.
-Log the monthly SIP debit as a transfer from your bank account, not an expense.
-Update the balance with current NAV × units once a month.
+Log the monthly SIP debit as a transfer from your bank account, not as an expense.
+Update the balance using current NAV × units once a month.

 • NEPSE — investment account.
 Log buys as transfers, sells as transfers back.
-Dividends and bonus shares received via MeroShare can be logged as income (covered separately in a future post).
+Dividends and bonus shares received via MeroShare can go in as income (covered separately in a future post).

 The point isn't to recreate Bloomberg.
-It's to see, on one dashboard, that you actually invested this month — and that net worth is moving up despite NEPSE making whatever face it's making this quarter.
+It's to see, on one dashboard, that you actually invested this month, and that net worth is climbing regardless of what face NEPSE is making this quarter.

 What you actually need to decide